Alternatives to Windows Mobile Device Center

 We now offer our Mobile Connect utility software for use with the Allegro 2, Archer 2, and previous product models.
 This software allows a basic cable connection to a PC for file transfer.
 Please contact email@example.com for information on how to obtain this software.
 For further details, please review the following article.

-Microsoft officially ended support for Windows Mobile Device Center (WMDC, formerly ActiveSync) in Windows Vista.
+Microsoft officially ended support for Windows Mobile Device Center (WMDC, formerly ActiveSync) in Windows Vista in 2008.
 For newer operating system versions, if possible it is highly recommended to use an alternative.
 Some alternatives are as follows.